ne0zen/advent-of-code/README.md

 My solutions to https://adventofcode.com/

-Python3.
+Python3 (3.8+, I used 3.9).
 Not always, but often, tests

-Goals:
+2020 Goals:

 * more familiarity with pytest
-* (for 2019) learn more about bi-directional co-routines in Python
+* (for 2019 since I didn't do those in 2019) learn more about bi-directional co-routines in Python